EricSchles/insight_ds/README.md

 ```
 class RandomClusteringClassifier(object):
     """
-    Use some probes (samples with known label) and ensemble of k-means models
+    Use some probes (samples with `True` label) and ensemble of k-means models
     to label (classifiy) unknown samples that are similar to the probes.

     Labeling are based on the majority vote from all the models.